QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 ## Challenge - Knowledge Store

-You can try to create a knwoledge store programmatically, using [this](https://docs.microsoft.com/en-us/azure/search/knowledge-store-howto) tutorial.
+You can try to create a knowledge store programmatically, using [this](https://docs.microsoft.com/en-us/azure/search/knowledge-store-howto) tutorial.
 Create a new blob container, don't use that one created in the previous lab, so you can keep both and compare the results.

 ## Next Step